mui/material-ui/docs/data/material/discover-more/related-projects/related-projects.md

 <p class="description">A carefully curated list of third-party tools that expand or build on top of Material UI's component library.</p>

-Developers from the MUI community have built some excellent supplemental tools for working with Material UI—this page gathers the best that we've seen.
+Developers from the community have built some excellent supplemental tools for working with Material UI—this page gathers the best that we've seen.

 Do you have a project that you think should be featured here?
 We'd love to see it.